craigburke/lazybones-angular-grails/README.md

 * [Angular Template Asset Pipeline](https://github.com/craigburke/angular-template-asset-pipeline)
 * [Angular Annotate Asset Pipeline](https://github.com/craigburke/angular-annotate-asset-pipeline)

-## The AngularJS grailsCrud module
+## The AngularJS grails module
-This project includes an AngularJS module called **grailsCrud** that you can include as a dependency in your own angular modules.
+This project includes an AngularJS module called **grails** that you can include as a dependency in your own angular modules.

 ### Services